mukulpatnaik/researchgpt/README.md

 ![home2](/images/home2.png)

 ## Example
-This web app supports query in multiple languanges and research papers in English/Chinese.
+This web app supports query in multiple languages and research papers in English/Chinese.
 Here are the examples of queries:

 ![demo](/images/demo.png)